rlibaert

 Podman

 Like Docker, Podman is a container runtime for developing, managing and running containers.
 The main difference is that it is daemonless and rootless by design.
-To put it simply, a container running under Podman is like any other process that would be executed by a regular user.
+To put it simply, a Podman container is nothing but a mere user process.

 The Podman client uses the same interface as Docker, meaning that if you know Docker you already know Podman.
 Also, if your tools uses Docker under the hood then there is a good chance that it can use Podman as well.